The Rosenthal Cocktail Recipe

 Tasting Notes

-“This is the most wonderfully weird variation of a Caipirinha yet.
-Its wildcard ingredient is a barleywine ale, which neither of us had ever tried before this tasting and got lucky by having access to a limited edition bottle from a local brewery.
-Wow, is it interesting… Alex is right on.
-It does mostly taste like a Caipirinha with a strong hit of the barleywine ale, but the mixture works quite well.
-I would try this again sometime… if I could drink beer, that is!”
+Kendall’s Take: “This is the most wonderfully weird variation of a Caipirinha yet.
+Its wildcard ingredient is a barleywine ale, which I had never tried before this tasting and got lucky by having access to a limited edition bottle from a local brewery.
+Wow, is it interesting… It does mostly taste like a Caipirinha with a strong hit of the barleywine ale, but the mixture works quite well.
+I would try The Rosenthal again sometime… if I could drink beer, that is!”

 Recipe